measurement-kit/measurement-kit/README.md

 - [DNS client](https://github.com/measurement-kit/measurement-kit/blob/master/include/measurement_kit/dns/dns.hpp) (with which you can resolve and reverse-resolve A and AAAA records using arbitrary name servers)

-- [HTTP client](https://github.com/measurement-kit/measurement-kit/blob/master/include/measurement_kit/http/http.hpp) (with which you can send HTTP/1.1 requests and receive and parse the corresponding responses)
+- [HTTP client](https://github.com/measurement-kit/measurement-kit/blob/master/include/measurement_kit/http.hpp) (with which you can send HTTP/1.1 requests and receive and parse the corresponding responses)

 - [traceroute for Android](https://github.com/measurement-kit/measurement-kit/blob/master/include/measurement_kit/traceroute/android.hpp) (with which you can send individual traceroute probes with a specified payload and TTL)

+- [mlab-ns client](https://github.com/measurement-kit/measurement-kit/blob/master/include/measurement_kit/mlabns.hpp) (with which you can interact with Measurement Lab backend to know the server with which to run tests)

 In the short term we plan to add to MeasurementKit: